aws-samples/alb-sso-mwaa/README.md

 You are free to change the `CustomerVpc` context, as needed.

-**NOTE:** The `VpcCIDR `of the `CustomerVpc` must not overlap with the VPC of any MWAA Environment with `PRIVATE_ONLY` access.
-This is because, for this solution to work, we need to establish VPC peering connection and subnet routes between the `CustomerVpc` and the VPC of an MWAA Environment with `PRIVATE_ONLY` access.
+**NOTE:** The `VpcCIDR `of the `CustomerVpc` must not overlap with the VPC of any Amazon MWAA Environment with `PRIVATE_ONLY` access.
+This is because, for this solution to work, we need to establish VPC peering connection and subnet routes between the `CustomerVpc` and the VPC of an Amazon MWAA Environment with `PRIVATE_ONLY` access.

-If the MWAA VPC is created by this solution, the required VPC peering connection and subnet routes are automatically configured.
-If you are directly managing an MWAA Environment with `PRIVATE_ONLY` access and want to access such an MWAA Environment through this solution, you must create VPC peering connection and subnet routes between `CustomerVpc` and your MWAA VPC.
+If the Amazon MWAA VPC is created by this solution, the required VPC peering connection and subnet routes are automatically configured.
+If you are directly managing an Amazon MWAA Environment with `PRIVATE_ONLY` access and want to access such an Amazon MWAA Environment through this solution, you must create VPC peering connection and subnet routes between `CustomerVpc` and your Amazon MWAA VPC.

 #### MwaaAuthxLambda stack

 This stack deploys the Lambda function used for authorization.
-The authorization function enables access to the various MWAA Environments' Apache Airflow UI consoles.
+The authorization function enables access to the various Amazon MWAA Environments' Apache Airflow UI consoles.

-This stack creates an Amazon DynamoDB table used for mapping users and MWAA Environments to allowed [Apache Airflow RBAC roles](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html).
+This stack creates an Amazon DynamoDB table used for mapping users and Amazon MWAA Environments to allowed [Apache Airflow RBAC roles](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html).

 The CDK `Alb` context variable `SessionCookieName` defined in [cdk.context.json](cdk/cdk.context.json) is used by this stack.